johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 I work in a service company whose core business is mobile web applications development.

-> We sell development time to customers who **know what but not how to** do business with mobile devices.
+> We sell development time to customers who **know what, but not how to** do business with mobile devices.

-We are 130 programmers divided in teams of 6 to 10 guys.
-Each group is highly committed to it's project and we suffer high time pressure to fulfill our customer expectations.
+We are 130 programmers divided into teams of 6 to 10 guys.
+Each group is highly committed to it's project and suffer under high time pressure to fulfill our different customers expectations.

-Projects around the company are not that different, we do tailored based customisations of a shared service, much like a classic web agency company producing custom websites.
+The projects around the company are not that different, we do tailored based customisations of a shared service, much like a classic web agency producing custom websites.

-> Today there is **close to zero code sharing** around our teams and this fact costs
+> Today there is **close to zero code sharing** around our teams and this fact costs us
-> a lot of money to the company.
+> a lot of money.

-We are a service company and **our trading value is delopers time**.
+We are a service company and **our trading value is our delopers time**.
-When two teams solve the same problem in two different ways they spend the double of the time.
+When two teams solve the same problem in two different ways, they spend the double of the time.

-> And when you sell services the rule of thumb is fairly easy:
+> And when you sell services, the rule of thumb is fairly easy:
 > **"the double the time the half the revenue"**

-To share code across teams appear to be the obvious and easy solution to our problem, but **it turned out that its not so easy** to really implement this in a proper way.
+To share code across teams appear to be the obvious and easy solution to our problem, but **it turned out that its not easy** to really implement this in a proper way.

 ## Our Struggle